 Information collection and use

 We do not collect any personal information about you apart from what you may choose to provide, by using an electronic form or by making a payment online.
-Any personal information you provide will be processed in accordance with the Data Protection Act 1998 and the council's Data Protection Policy (PDF 67kb).
+Any personal information you provide will be processed in accordance with the General Data Protection Regulation (GDPR) and the council's Data Protection Policy.
 It will be seen only by authorised officers of Kirklees Council, and will be used only for the purposes described when it is collected.

 Kirklees Council is the sole owner of the information collected on this site.
-Only authorised employees of Kirklees MC will have access to it.
+Only authorised employees of Kirklees Metropolitan Council will have access to it.
 We will not sell or disclose it outside the council unless we have your consent or unless we are required by law to do so.

 Aggregate statistical information